gacetta/notes/hoisting.md

 1. declarating a variable
 2. initializing the variable

+---
 ### UNDECLARED VARIABLES

 All variable and function declarations are hoisted to the top of their scope.
-Additionally, Variable _declarations_ are processed before any code is executed.
+Additionally, variable _declarations_ are processed before any code is executed.

 **HOWEVER**, in contrast, _undeclared_ variables do not exist until the code assigning them is executed.
-Therefore, assigning a value to an undeclared variable implicityly creates it as a global variable when the assignment is executed.
+Therefore, assigning a value to an undeclared variable implicitly creates it as a global variable when the assignment is executed.
 This means **all undeclared variables are global variables**

     function hoist() {
     a = 20;